bordaigorl/rmview/README.md

  - [ ] Settings dialog
  - [ ] About dialog
  - [ ] Pause stream of screen/pen
- - [ ] Action to spawn a static viewer on a frame
  - [ ] Build system
  - [ ] Bundle
  - [ ] Add interaction for Lamy button?
 (1 331 1 down, 1 331 0 up)